Typhonragewind/meshcentral-docker/README.md

 ## Disclaimer

 This image is targeted for self-hosting and small environments.
-It does **not** make use of a specialized database solution (MongoDB) and as such, per official documentation is not recommended for environments for over 100 devices.
+The regular image does **not** make use of a specialized database solution (MongoDB) and as such, per official documentation is not recommended for environments for over 100 devices.
-This was developed as a desire of me to learn more about docker while doing something useful.
-If you see anything that is not good pratice and/or any other comments on improvement, they are really appreciated!

 ## Installation